 Any animal that suddenly appears unwell during therapy, particularly if they are febrile, should have a blood sample taken for routine haematology and biochemistry.
-Neutropenic animals (neutrophil counts $<2.5 \times 10^9/l$ ) should be treated with prophylactic bactericidal antibacterial drugs and supportive therapy.
+Neutropenic animals (neutrophil counts $<2.5 \times 10^{9}$ /l) should be treated with prophylactic bactericidal antibacterial drugs and supportive therapy.
+As thiamazole can cause haemoconcentration, cats should always have access to drinking water.

-Please refer to section 4.9 for monitoring instructions.
+Please refer to section 3.9 for monitoring instructions.

-Special precautions to be taken by the person administering the veterinary medicinal product to animals
+Special precautions to be taken by the person administering the veterinary medicinal product to animals: